xLSX285/EnterpriseG/README.md

 - `True`: Windows will be activated using KMS38 method `Default`
 - `False`: Windows wont be activated

-## WimToESD

-- `True`: install.wim image will be compressed to install.esd
-- `False`: install.wim image wont be compressed `Default`

 ## RemoveEdge

 - `True`: Microsoft Edge will be removed `Official`
 - `False`: Microsoft Edge remains installed

-## RemoveApps

-- `True`: All specified inbox apps in `ProvisionedPackagesToRemove` will be removed from the image
-- `False`: Inbox apps wont be removed `Default`

-## RemovePackages

-- `True`: All specified packages in `WindowsPackagesToRemove` will be removed from the image
-- `False`: Packages wont be removed `Default`
-- `You may experience couple error messages when it's removing packages, that's completely fine.`

-## DisableFeatures

-- `True`: All specified features in `WindowsFeaturesToDisable` will be disabled from the image
-- `False`: Features wont be disabled `Default`

 <div align="center">